-Goal 3: Assess and implement climate change mitigation and adaptation strategies in Town
+Goal 3: Assess and implement climate change mitigation and adaptation strategies in Town infrastructure, facilities, and services where deemed feasible.

-- Policy 3.1: Evaluate the possible methods for Town services and facilities to improve energy - Policy 3.2: Preserve, restore, and promote native vegetation and natural resources on Town - Policy 3.3: Support higher rates of recycling and zero waste of resources that have economic systems to promote these efforts in the Town. - Policy 3.4: Partner with utilities on community-wide energy efficiency projects. - Policy 3.5: Review and update necessary stormwater drainage regulations to ensure they meet applicable State standards or best practices on habitat protection, drainage, runoff, and - Policy 3.6: Consider regulations for outdoor lighting that reduce electrical usage through energy-efficient or smart lighting technology. - Policy 3.7: Evaluate the locations and associated natural hazard risk on housing, infrastructure, and essential public facilities and assess avenues for mitigation or relocation, if necessary.
+- Policy 3.1: Evaluate the possible methods for Town services and facilities to improve energy efficiency of its buildings, services, and other facilities. - Policy 3.2: Preserve, restore, and promote native vegetation and natural resources on Town properties which provide habitat for native species and/or sequester carbon. - Policy 3.3: Support higher rates of recycling and zero waste of resources that have economic value for reuse, resale, and recycling.
+Explore avenues within existing waste management systems to promote these efforts in the Town. - Policy 3.4: Partner with utilities on community-wide energy efficiency projects. - Policy 3.5: Review and update necessary stormwater drainage regulations to ensure they meet applicable State standards or best practices on habitat protection, drainage, runoff, and resilience in the face of major weather events. - Policy 3.6: Consider regulations for outdoor lighting that reduce electrical usage through techniques such as adjustments of direction or intensity to match demand and encouraging energy-efficient or smart lighting technology. - Policy 3.7: Evaluate the locations and associated natural hazard risk on housing, infrastructure, and essential public facilities and assess avenues for mitigation or relocation, if necessary.